The 2025 Reinhart-Heinrich Doctoral Thesis Award

 Thesis title: Multiscale modelling of angiogenesis during normal and impaired bone regeneration

-Juan Carlos López Alfonso (Universidad Complutense de Madrid, ES)
+Juan Carlos López Alfonso (Universidad Complutense de Madrid, Spain)

 Thesis title: Modeling and optimization of radiotherapy treatment plans